 - Confirmation feedback: the interface tells the user "got it."
 A checkmark draws itself onto a button, or a small ripple expands from where they tapped.

+a.
 Toggle state transitions

 A toggle state transition is when an icon flips into a different meaning on click.
 Play becomes pause.
 Hamburger becomes X. Plus becomes a checkmark.
 Expand becomes collapse.

 This is one of the places where a visual editor pays off.
 Inside SVGator, you can morph one path into another on a timeline, watch the result play back, and adjust the keyframes until the motion feels right, without thinking about whether your two icons happen to share the same internal structure.

-(SVG also has an older built-in animation system called SMIL that can do morphs without CSS or scripts, but modern browsers have deprioritized it, so it's not worth designing around today.)
+b.
 Click confirmation feedback

 Click confirmation feedback is the visual response that tells the user their click landed.
-Two common patterns in SVG:

 - Draw-on stroke: a line or shape draws itself onto the button, like a checkmark appearing on a submit button after success.
 Same technique as the hover stroke reveal, just triggered on click instead.